tcoopman/irmin-tutorial/src/GettingStartedOCaml.md

 # Getting started using OCaml

 When setting up and Irmin database in OCaml you will need to consider, at least, the content type and storage backend.
-This is because Irmin has the ability to adapt to existing data structures using a convenient type combinator ([Irmin.Type](https://mirage.github.io/irmin/irmin/Irmin/Type/index.html)), which is used to define ([Contents](https://mirage.github.io/irmin/irmin/Irmin/Contents/index.html)).
-Irmin provides a few options for storage: an in-memory store (`irmin-mem`), a filesystem store (`irmin-fs`), a git-compatible in-memory store (`irmin-git`) and a git-compatible filesystem store (`irmin-git`).
+This is because Irmin has the ability to adapt to existing data structures using a convenient type combinator ([Irmin.Type](https://mirage.github.io/irmin/irmin/Irmin/Type/index.html)), which is used to define [contents](https://mirage.github.io/irmin/irmin/Irmin/Contents/index.html) for your datastore.
+Irmin provides implementations for [String](https://mirage.github.io/irmin/irmin/Irmin/Contents/index.html#module-String), [Cstruct](https://mirage.github.io/irmin/irmin/Irmin/Contents/index.html#module-Cstruct), [Json](https://mirage.github.io/irmin/irmin/Irmin/Contents/index.html#module-Json) and [Json_value](https://mirage.github.io/irmin/irmin/Irmin/Contents/index.html#module-Json_value) contents, but it is also very easy to make your own!

+Irmin provides a few options when it comes to storage: an in-memory store (`irmin-mem`), a filesystem store (`irmin-fs`), a git-compatible in-memory store (`irmin-git`) and a git-compatible filesystem store (`irmin-git`).
 These packages define the way that the data should be organized, but not any I/O routines (with the exception of `irmin-mem`, which does no I/O).
 Luckily, `irmin-unix` implements the I/O routines needed to make Irmin work on unix-like platforms and `irmin-mirage` provides the same for unikernels built using [Mirage](https://mirage.io).

-It's also possible to implement your own storage backend if you'd like -- nearly everything in `Irmin` is configurable!
+It's also possible to implement your own storage backend if you'd like -- nearly everything in `Irmin` is configurable thanks to the power of functors in OCaml!
 This includes the hash function, branch, key and metadata types.
-Because of this flexibility there are a lot of different options to pick from; I will do my best to explain the most basic usage and work up from there.
+Because of this flexibility there are a lot of different options to pick from; I will do my best to explain the most basic usage in this section and begin introducing more advanced concepts in subsequent sections.

-It is important to remember that most `Irmin` functions return `Lwt.t` values, which means that you will need to use `Lwt_main.run` to execute them.
+It is important to note that most `Irmin` functions return `Lwt.t` values, which means that you will need to use `Lwt_main.run` to execute them.
 If you're not familiar with [Lwt](https://github.com/ocsigen/lwt) then I suggest [this tutorial](https://mirage.io/wiki/tutorial-lwt).

 ## Creating a store